TrollingInDaDeep/synthiii/README.md

 # synthiii

+For technical overview and documentation, head here.

+If you want to build your own project, take my advice below.

 ## Storytime
 I wanted a synthesizer.
 A modular Synthesizer.
 Analog.
 But they expensive, me no money.
 But I like electronics and figured I could build one myself.
 Seen some videos from LookMumNoComputer and it didn´t look that hard.
 Believe me, it is.
 Not the "soldering some pots and caps and jack sockets together" part, but the "decide on a way to go in this endless jungle of possibilities".